JavaScript API Reference

 });

 sizes are the measured label dimensions in diagram units, which usually means a render → measure → re-place loop.
-The strategy knobs (leader, precision, tether, leaderGap) and that loop are covered in Label placement.
+The strategy knobs (leader, precision, tether, leaderGap) and that loop are covered in Label Placement.

 placementsBbox(options)